Sunday, August 31, 2008

 Which version of the Alvin characters do you prefer?

-Let's face it, 3D is a very limited medium.
+It's hard to be funny in 3D.
 I laughed when Clampett did the old shoes-for-wheels gag in "Coal black," but in 3D the same gag (above) is only mildly interesting.

 Make the gag even more realistic (above) and it's not funny at all.
 The more realistic the shoe gag gets, the harder it is to make it funny.
 It's harder to be funny to be funny in 3D.
 It's less of a caricature of the real world.